patriciavalentine/patriciavalentine/README.md

 ## 💻 Projects
 1. [Bolt Ride Analytics](https://github.com/patriciavalentine/BOLT-RIDE-ANALYTICS)

-Utilized MySQL for data cleaning, formatting, and basic analysis of a Bolt Ride operations data; followed by Tableau for visualization and creating a dashboard.
+Utilized MySQL for data cleaning, formatting, and basic analysis of a Bolt Ride operations data; followed by Tableau for visualization and creating a dashboard that helped to organize the data insights into a single interface.

 2. [Healthcare Performance Analysis](https://github.com/patriciavalentine/HEALTHCARE-PERFORMANCE-ANALYSIS)